IslandViewPTA/islandview-pta-site/content/news/2021-3-newsletter.md

 We’ll do our best to make sure everyone is included, so snap away!
 Thank you!

-## Next PTA Meeting is April
+## Next PTA Meeting is April 19

 **Reserve time in your calendar now to attend the April PTA meeting.**

-Join us  at 6 PM via Zoom for another opportunity to connect and contribute to the meaningful efforts of the Island VIew PTA!
+Join us Thursday, April 19 at 6 PM via Zoom for another opportunity to connect and contribute to the meaningful efforts of the Island VIew PTA!

 ## You're INCREDIBLE!